Sam Ehlinger

-Samuel George Ehlinger (/'ɛlɪŋgər/ EL-in-gər; born September 30, 1998) is an American football quarterback for the Indianapolis Colts of the National Football League (NFL).
-He played high school football at Westlake in Austin, Texas, where he broke various school records held by Super Bowl-winning quarterbacks Drew Brees and Nick Foles, before committing to play college football at Texas.
-As a freshman there, Ehlinger split playing time with quarterback Shane Buechele before taking over as the starter in 2018, where he led the team to the 2018 Big 12 Championship Game and two bowl games.
-He was selected by the Colts in the sixth round of the 2021 NFL Draft.
+Samuel George Ehlinger (/'ɛlɪŋgər/ EL-in-gər; born September 30, 1998) is an American professional football quarterback for the Denver Broncos of the National Football League (NFL).
+He previously played for the Indianapolis Colts.
+He played college football for the Texas Longhorns, where he led the team to the 2018 Big 12 Championship Game and two bowl games.
+The Indianapolis Colts selected him in the sixth round of the 2021 NFL draft.

-Early years
+Early life

 Ehlinger attended and played quarterback for Westlake High School in Austin, Texas, where he was coached by Todd Dodge.
-Ehlinger graduated as the school's all-time leader in passing yards and touchdowns.
+Ehlinger graduated as the school's all-time leader in passing yards and touchdowns, surpassing Super Bowl-winning quarterbacks Drew Brees and Nick Foles.
 He was named the MaxPreps National Junior of the Year after his junior season, and was rated by Rivals.com as a four-star recruit, and received offers from Florida State, Houston, McNeese State, Oklahoma State, SMU, Texas Tech, and Wyoming, as well as his hometown team of Texas.
 He committed to play football at the University of Texas at Austin on July 28, 2015.